rosen-bridge/operation/docs/watcher/deploy-docker.md

 2.1 Create Ergo Wallet (Essential for all Watchers)

 Create a new, unused wallet for your Watcher.
 You can use any Ergo wallet to generate a valid mnemonic phrase.
 Please use a new, unused wallet for this purpose only.
+A list of available Ergo wallets can be found [here](https://ergoplatform.org/en/get-erg).

 Later in step 3, we will set the wallet mnemonic phrase in the `.env` enviroment variable file.